Aaron Nesmith: 2022–23 season: Starting role

 On July 9, 2022, Nesmith was traded, alongside Daniel Theis, Malik Fitts, Juwan Morgan, Nik Stauskas and a 2023 first-round pick, to the Indiana Pacers in exchange for Malcolm Brogdon.
-On November 19, Nesmith scored 19 points on 5–8 three-point shooting, while making two game-winning free throws with 9.6 seconds remaining, to defeat the Orlando Magic 114–113.
-On December 18, he posted new career-highs with 23 points and 10 rebounds in a loss to the New York Knicks.
+On November 19, Nesmith scored 19 points off the bench on 5–8 three-point shooting, while making two game-winning free throws with 9.6 seconds remaining, to defeat the Orlando Magic 114–113.
+On December 18, he became the Pacers starting small forward for the remainder of the season after posting new career-highs with 23 points and 10 rebounds in a loss to the New York Knicks.
 On December 21, in a win over his former team, Nesmith recorded 15 points and six rebounds as a starter, defeating the Celtics 117–112.
+On December 29, Nesmith recorded 22 points on an efficient 7–10 shooting from the field in a win over the Cleveland Cavaliers.